daenvil/MCDatapacks/pages/vegancraft/ethical_textiles.md

 {% include image/basic.html src='vegancraft/ethical_textiles/screenshots/recipe_book.png' alt='All custom items showing up in the in-game recipe book' align='center' width='600' nn=true %}

-However, there's a limitation which is kind of annoying, which is that custom items are not automatically recognized as ingredients, so you will still need to put them manually in the crafting grid.
-This will be the case with any recipe that uses string, leather, or feathers.

 {% include comments/important.html content="Prior to Minecraft 1.20.5, the datapack worked differently, with the custom recipes outputting a knowledge book.
 I recommend playing on Minecraft 1.20.5 or superior, which is much better due to this change." %}

-### Vegan ingredients detection

-Since some items can be crafted using regular slime balls (instead of the vegan alternative, [acacia gum](acacia_gum.html)), the datapack will detect if you are using vegan slime balls or not when crafting these items, labelling them if they are not vegan.
-Vegan and non-vegan items do not stack.

-Hopefully, Minecraft will add proper ingredient detection in the future so this can be improved.

-Strings and other items are not treated this way, though, since it would be too complex and pointless to track where they came from.

 ### Vegancraft